 8. Kayak in Fall’s Colourful Palette

-Find yourself gliding through lakes and river admiring the coast while you watch the autumn colours reflect on the water as your paddle cuts the water.
+Find yourself gliding through lakes and rivers admiring the coast while you watch the autumn colours reflect on the water as your paddle cuts the water.
 Now that’s something for everyone’s bucket list.
 Cape Breton had a wide variety of kayaking experiences.
 You can sea kayak on the Atlantic or you can paddle through lakes and rivers hoping to see if a moose will cross your path.

 9. Watch Magnificent Wildlife

 It’s hard to travel anywhere in Cape Breton and not see wildlife.
-Cape Breton Island has an amazingly diverse amount of eco-systems that you can explore while searching for eagles, deer, puffins, whales, fox and of course, moose!
+Cape Breton Island has an amazingly diverse amount of eco-systems that you can explore while searching for eagles, deer, bears, whales, fox and of course, moose!
 Bring your binoculars or telephoto lenses so you can observe these species safely (for your safety and theirs).

 10. Stunning Golden Sunsets and Sunrises

 It’s hard to make Cape Breton Island’s fall even more colourful but everyday we get a new sunset and sunrise that can make the sky’s colours rival the Island’s.
 It’s these moments that really teach us to stop, put down our phones and just ‘be in the moment’.